songlinjian/Report-algo-roll-lab-test/Report-AlgoRoll-Lab.md

 ### Algorithm rollover without change on ZSK

-We rolled the algorithm twice in the past, we found the algorithm rollover with only KSK works for the resolver in Case 1 (with -P option) and Case 2.
+We rolled the algorithm twice, we found the algorithm rollover with only KSK works for the resolver in Case 1 (with -P option) and Case 2.
+The BIND and Unbound can work with it without change on ZSK.

+Note that -P option is to disable post sign verification tests and enable the BIND to roll the algorithm without changes on ZSK.([More information of options of dnssec-signzone](https://bind.isc.org/doc/arm/9.11/man.dnssec-signzone.html)).

 ### Configuration error in lower version of PowerDNS

-PowerDNS (version?) resolver failed when configure multiple algorithm KSK.
-(To be confirmed)
+PowerDNS (pdns-recursor 4.0.0~alpha2-2ubuntu0.1) resolver failed when configure multiple algorithm KSK.

 ### Stand-by Key